 Testing audience-emotion alignment

 We create test cells where the same emotion runs against different audience segments and measure which segment responds.
 Often, the audience you think will respond to urgency actually responds to belonging, while a different segment does the opposite.
+Since creative variation drives more variance, getting the emotional element right matters more than perfect audience segmentation.

 What happens when one element is misaligned with the other two?